getify/You-Dont-Know-JS/scope-closures/apA.md

 ## Hoisting: Functions and Variables

-Chapter 5 identified both *function hoisting* and *variable hoisting*.
+Chapter 5 articulated both *function hoisting* and *variable hoisting*.
 Since hoisting is often cited as mistake in the design of JS, I wanted to briefly explore why both these forms of hoisting *can* be beneficial and should still be considered.

 Give hoisting a deeper level of consideration by considering the merits of: